-It's clear that Shaun Whale from 4WD 24/7 is no new kid on the block, he's been doing what most guys (and gals) would dream of for years.
-Watching him traverse all over Australia is enough to make you green with envy.
-But Shaun is as humble and down to earth as it comes.
+It's clear that Shaun Whale from 4WD Action is no new kid on the block, he's been doing what most blokes (and gals) would dream of for years.
+Watching him traverse all over the country is enough to make you green with envy.
+But Shaun is as humble and down to earth as they come.

-We sat down with Shaun recently to talk about how he started, what his favorite camped cooked meal is, and how you too can start getting into the overlanding lifestyle.
+We sat down with Shaun recently to talk about how he started, his favourite camped cooked meal, and how you too can start getting into the off-road lifestyle.

-Can you give us some background to 4WD Action and how you started with the magazine, DVD's and now YouTube?
+1. Can you give us some background to 4WD Action and how you started with the magazine and DVDs?

 Like anything, when you are extremely passionate about what you do it hardly seems like work at all.
 I started writing full time for the magazine and going on the odd DVD trip and after three years became the editor.
 Skip to a couple of years later and I was the Group Publisher looking after all the leisure titles from fishing to caravanning.

-So what makes 4WD 24/7 so appealing to its followers do you think?
+2. So what makes 4WD Action so appealing to its followers do you think?

-4WD Action has always been aimed at the real 4WD enthusiasts who are as passionate about the off-road lifestyle as the people behind the 4WD Action team.
+4WD Action has always been aimed at the real 4WD enthusiasts who are as passionate about the off-road lifestyle as the people that put the magazine and DVDs together.
 We’ve always been about inspiring people to get outdoors and use their 4WD for what it was built for, no matter what their budget is.

 I think on top of that, the people you will see working at 4WD Action are the real deal and we don’t take ourselves too seriously.
 We’re not toffee-nosed journalists who are more interested in how cushy a seat is and if there are enough drink holders for their morning lattes.
 We get underneath a vehicle and roll in the dirt to see if that 4WD has a locker!
 But most importantly, 4WD Action gets more families out in the bush and I reckon that’s what we do best.